cub01d/Professor-Callery/README.md

 ### Summary ###
 This is a fork of the Professor Redwood bot for the UCSB/IV/Goleta area.

-Professor Redwood has arrived from the California Bay Area.
-He will help you run your local discord communities for Pokemon GO.
-See our bot in action on the SF PoGo Raids Meetup https://discord.gg/9MJdRZm

 ### How do I contribute? ###
 Create an issue/discussion, and make a pull request!